What is sheltered housing?

 Sheltered housing can be a good option for older people who are looking for independent living but want the reassurance of additional support.

 We have 13 sheltered schemes across the Reigate and Banstead borough.
-They comprise one and two bedroom flats and bungalows, with every home having an alarm pull cord linked to our 24/7 monitoring centre.
+They include one and two bedroom flats and bungalows, with every home having an alarm pull cord linked to our 24/7 monitoring centre.
 Some have communal facilities which residents can take advantage of for social activities if they wish.

 In our sheltered schemes you can buy or rent your home and we also have two sheltered schemes in Tadworth and Redhill where homes can be bought on a leasehold basis.